 Jesus’ time on earth was spent experiencing life to show us how to experience life.
 One thing he was consistent in was his prayer life!
 He often found time to purposefully and intentionally get away from the crowds to pray to God.
-This bible verses about prayer reminds us that his prayers were heard because of this.
+This war room verse reminds us that his prayers were heard because of this.

 We get peace through prayer

 Let your reasonableness be known to everyone.
 The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let you requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4:5-7

 This world is exhausting.
 From racial tensions, and political strife to sickness and disease.
 There are so many things that can easily lead us to be anxious, but God is faithful.
 When we present our requests and our cares to God, he gives us peace to continue on.